Siamese revolution of 1932: Royalty reaction

 King Prajadhipok returned to Bangkok on 26 June.
 His first action was to grant a royal audience to the Khana Ratsadon.
 As the members entered the room, the King rose and greeted them by saying: "I rise in honour of the Khana Ratsadon".
 It was a significant gesture, as in Siamese culture the king always remains seated when their subjects offer homage, not the reverse.
 This led to Pridi apologising for defaming him in the manifesto.
 Subsequently, all known copies were pulled from circulation.
 The King responded to this act by affixing his royal seal on a document exonerating all members of the Khana Ratsadon for the coup.
 The Khana Ratsadon then released all their hostages with the exception of Prince Paribatra, whom they considered too powerful.
 They asked him to leave the country instead.
 He later left for Java, never to return and died in Bandung in 1944.
 Other princes went into voluntary exile in other Southeast Asian countries, and some others in Europe.

-The coup took place in an era when most of the population was kept out of politics and that the political sphere was the domain of military and bureaucratic elites.
-Handley suggests that there was the refusal of both Rama VI and VII, and aristocracy to share power with the new "commoner" elites, forced the "commoner" elites and some high-ranking nobility to support the Promoters' bid to seize power through military force.
+The coup took place in an era when most of the population was kept out of politics and the political sphere was the domain of military and bureaucratic elites.
+Handley suggests that the refusal of both Rama VI and VII, and aristocracy to share power with the new "commoner" elites, forced the "commoner" elites and some high-ranking nobility to support the Promoters' bid to seize power through military force.
 The resulting unhappiness at the status quo due to the awareness of the ideals of Western democracy, nationalism, and communism, coupled with the mismanagement by the absolute monarchy and the deteriorating economic conditions caused by the Great Depression, triggered the 1932 revolution.
 The onus of the outbreak of the 1932 revolution from this perspective thus lies with the disgruntled commoner elites. who wanted radical change and were generally unwilling to compromise with the monarchy and the aristocracy, in particular with Rama VII, who was supposedly in favour of a constitutional monarchy.